 Problem №3.
 It is bureaucratic.

-Traditional financial institutions require users to provide volumes of documents during onboarding, and digital fintech companies seem to be taking the same road.
-Instead of gently spreading out the process and letting users skip steps and get back to them later, users get knocked down with mandatory fields right away.
+Traditional financial institutions require users to provide volumes of documents during onboarding, and digital fintech companies seem to be following suit.
+Instead of gently spreading the process and letting users skip steps and get back to them later, users get knocked down with mandatory fields immediately.

 Example of an onboarding step in a payment service (our client's case)